zhill/enterprise-docs/content/docs/using/cli_usage/policies/_index.md

 - Whitelisted Images
 - Blacklisted Images

-The Anchore Engine can store multiple policy bundles for each user, but only one bundle can be active at any point in time.
+Anchore Enterprise can store multiple policy bundles for each user, but only one bundle can be active at any point in time.
 It is common to store historic bundles to allow previous policies and evaluations to be inspected.
 The active bundle is the one used for evaluation for notifications, incoming kubernetes webhooks (unless configured otherwise), and other automatic system functions, but a user may request evaluation of any bundle stored in the system using that bundle's id.

 For more information on the content and semantics of policy bundles see: Policy Bundles and Evaluation

 ### Creating Policies

 Policy bundles are just JSON documents.
-Anchore Engine includes a default policy configured at installation that performs basic CVE checks as well as some Dockerfile checks.
+Anchore Enterprise includes a default policy configured at installation that performs basic CVE checks as well as some Dockerfile checks.

 To create custom polices, you may: